NitinShaily/DigitRecogniser_MLmodel/README.md

 # DigitRecogniser_MLmodel
-famous mnist_digit dataset challenge of kaggle
+Famous mnist_digit dataset challenge of kaggle
 PROJECT FEATURE:
 .>comprise of visualisation of data
 .>calculation and predicting accuracy using Random Forest algorithm.